anomalyae/thinking/_posts/2025-05-18-Jobs-in-the-age-of-ai.md

 Much has been said about AI displacing jobs, much continues to be said.

-<p>Any discussion of this magnitude should be framed and focused.<br>Technology is a tool, sometimes borne of necessity, but mostly of the human capacity to imagine which puts more within human reach.
+<p>Any discussion of this magnitude should be framed and focused.<br>Technology is a tool, sometimes borne of necessity but mostly of the human capacity to imagine, which puts more within human reach.
 It has the power to uplift or tear down, to build or destroy.</p>
 AI is a powerful tool differentiated in its distribution and unprecedented accessibility.
 A job is the regular work that a person does to earn money.